 Airport parking.
-Long-term parking must be used for travel exceeding 24-hours.
+When applicable, long-term or economy parking lots must be used for travel exceeding 24-hours.

 Lodging

 Lodging expenses will be reimbursed or paid for when travel on official City business reasonably requires an overnight stay.
 Government and group rates must be used when available.